darshan420/darshan420/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I am Darshan Patil

-Front-end developer with knack of creating attractive user interfaces.
-Student of  BE in Computer Engineering graduating in 2022.
+Software Engineer with knack of building scalable applications.
 Im a critical thinker, problem solver, quick learner, ambitious.
-Playing around with JS is what I do for fun.
+Playing around with code is what I do for fun.
-On a voyage to explore the field of Web Development.
 Experience with working with technologies listed in the toolbox below.

 ---